-Before there was a coordinated effort to protect the Great Lakes from invasive carp, states within the Mississippi River basin were working to manage the evolving effects of their growing presence.
-Those efforts go back to the 1970s when invasive carp first entered the lower Mississippi River and quickly multiplied and spread north, south, east and west.
-As invasive carp became abundant in many areas throughout the Mississippi River basin, states and other natural resource managers realized the need for more coordinated management.
+Before there was a coordinated effort to protect the Great Lakes from invasive carp, states within the Mississippi River basin were working to manage the evolving impacts of their growing presence.
+Those efforts go back to the 1970s when invasive carp first entered the lower Mississippi River and quickly multiplied and gradually spread in every direction.
+As invasive carp became abundant in the Mississippi River and several of its tributaries, states and other natural resource managers realized the need for more coordinated management.

 2007

-In 2007, the U.S. Fish and Wildlife Service led a multi-agency effort to develop the Management and Control Plan for Bighead, Black, Grass, and Silver Carps in the United States.
+In 2007, the U.S. Fish and Wildlife Service led an effort with states and other federal agencies to develop the Management and Control Plan for Bighead, Black, Grass, and Silver Carps in the United States.
 This was the first time partners came together to formalize a broad, coordinated effort to manage invasive carp.
 The national plan provided overarching guidance for partnerships that were formed later—such as the Invasive Carp Regional Coordinating Committee—that focus on management in specific geographic areas.

 Management and Control Plan for Bighead, Black, Grass, and Silver Carps in the United States